Your search results

 Enjoy Cape Breton Island on a road trip through the Maritimes.

-Acadian culture is on full display in Chéticamp and along the Chéticamp coast of the Cabot Trail.
-Visit the Centre de la Mi-Carême for a unique display of locally crafted masks and interactive exhibits depicting one of the oldest Acadian traditions.
-Mask making and rug hooking workshops are offered.
+Acadian culture gets its own stage along the Chéticamp coast.
+Stop into the Centre de la Mi-Carême for locally crafted masks and exhibits on one of the oldest Acadian traditions.
+Mask making and rug hooking workshops are offered for those who want to try it themselves.

 A hiker’s paradise, Cape Breton has numerous trails in the spectacular Mabou Highlands and within the sprawling Cape Breton Highlands National Park.
 The world-famous Skyline Trail is a must-do if you’re in the area.